jill-scott/DemoApp/README.md

   Note: I was having issues with a framework not recognizing a pod.
 A pod repo update fixed the issue.\
   Note: Another problem I encountered was targets overriding Framework Search Paths and Heading Search Paths.
 All targets should have $(inherited) for these settings; Framework should also have $(PROJECT_DIR)

+## Signing Certs and Bitrise - May need revisiting

+Signing Certificates:

+There are a few places we need to tinker with to get our app ready for distribution.
+Assuming we are using bitrise for deployment, these are:

+- Keychain access
+- Xcode
+- Apple developer accounts
+- Bitrise
+- and indirectly, Github

+A developer provisioning profile with a matching signing certificate should be enough for a bitrise build, but if we want to use bitrise.io for deployment, we need to use a distribution profile and cert.

+On developer.apple.com, access account, and certificates.
+If we do not already have a distribution cert, create one for use in our app.
+Now move to Provisioning profiles section.
+Create a new provisioning profile for in house distribution.
+It should use our enterprise account and the distribution cert we just created (or that we already have).
+Download both the cert and the provisioning profile.

+In xcode, go to preferences to manage our accounts.
+Add the necessary accounts and certs for development and distribution.

+Downloaded certs should be accessible in the keychain, and available for export.
+When you export the certificate, leave the password blank.
+This will let the bitrise build work as intended.
+Return to bitrise and in workflow -> code signing, upload the provisioning profile you downloaded and the matching cert you exported.

+For any builds to work, let alone deployment, your bitrise account must be connected to your project.
+Avoid linking the two through SSH keys in a personal github account.
+Rather, an admin on the github repo should add the SSH key to the repo settings.

+Kicking off a build with a Pull Request:

+To trigger a build in bitrise on a PR, go to Bitrise code and add a new github webhook.
+A github project admin will need to add this to the settings of the repo, and select “push” and “pull request” in the events.
+In the workflow -> triggers, add the repo events you want to trigger a build

 # GitHub